 Catherine brings extensive experience in program development and NGO management having worked with Compassion International, Kenya since January 2000 where she has served in many roles.
 Currently, she serves in the Global Compassion International Office in Survival and Early Childhood.

 Prior to joining Compassion, Catherine was a Lecturer at Kenya Polytechnic University College and worked as a Research Fellow for the University of Nairobi on a number of research projects.

 Judy Nyaga.
-Judy joined the NRCA board in 2018.
+Judy joined the NRCF board in 2018.
 She has 18 years of legal and corporate governance experience in the banking industry and is currently the Regional Head for Subsidiary Governance in Africa & Middle East for Standard Chartered Bank.
 In this role, Judy is responsible for driving high standards of corporate governance across Standard Chartered Bank’s subsidiaries in the Africa & Middle East regions.

 Judy holds an Honors Degree in Law from the University of Nairobi and a Post-Graduate Degree in International Commercial Law from the University of Nottingham.
 She also holds a Master’s Degree in Business Administration (MBA) from Strathmore Business School in Nairobi.
 Judy is a Certified Public Secretary and has passed the examinations required for registration as a Certified Public Accountant.
 Judy is also a 2015 Eisenhower Fellow.

 Aruna Varsani.
-Aruna joined the NRCA board in April 2019.
+Aruna joined the NRCF board in April 2019.
 She is currently the Director of Montessori Plus Center Kindergarten and College in Nairobi and has been a part of Amref Health Africa and the Nairobi Cooking Club.

 Aruna is trained in Early Childhood Teaching and Care from Gems School of Management and Montessori Plus Center.